Doctors Try Genetically Modified Poliovirus As Experimental Brain Cancer Treatment

 Glioblastoma is the most common and aggressive malignant brain tumor in adults.
 It's the cancer that killed former Sen. Edward Kennedy, D-Mass., and former Vice President Joe Biden's son Beau.
 Sen. John McCain, R-Ariz., is fighting glioblastoma.

-The Duke researchers decided to try to use a genetically modified version of the poliovirus, which can cause a devastating form of paralysis, because of the virus' ability to infect nervous system cells.
+The Duke researchers decided to try to use a genetically modified version of the poliovirus, which can cause a devastating form of paralysis, because of the virus's ability to infect nervous system cells.

-The scientists removed one of the virus' genes to prevent it from causing polio and replaced that gene with one from a harmless virus known as a rhinovirus, which normally causes the common cold.
+The scientists removed one of the virus's genes to prevent it from causing polio and replaced that gene with one from a harmless virus known as a rhinovirus, which ordinarily causes the common cold.

-The engineered virus was then infused directly into tumors in patients' brains with a tube inserted through a hole in their skull.
+The engineered virus was then infused directly into tumors in patients' brains with a tube inserted through a hole in the skull.
 The modified virus retains the ability to infect and kill brain tumor cells, and also appears to trigger the patient's own immune system cells to attack the tumors, the researchers say.

 Between 2012 and 2017, the researchers treated 61 patients, trying various doses of the modified virus to determine which was safest and most effective.